 We need to go over the health benefits of the fruit.
 On its own, fruit is a very healthy food.

 It is high in sugar, but it’s also very rich in dietary fiber as well.
 This is important because fiber helps keep your blood glucose levels in check, promotes healthy bowel movements, and is also vital for ensuring that you are optimizing your overall heart health.

 Fruit is also an excellent source of antioxidants as well.
 These are important to help combat free radical damage that can occur, which can eventually lead to the process of aging.
 We encounter free radicals each and every day.
-How we come to deal with those free radicals is what will really matter.
-Armed with the right antioxidants, they aren’t going to play nearly as a significant role in harming our health.
+How we come to deal with those free radicals is what will matter.
+Armed with the right antioxidants, they aren’t going to play nearly as significant a role in harming our health.

 Fruit is also quite low in calories.
 One piece of fruit – a banana, apple, pear, orange, and so on contains just 50-100 calories.
-One cup of berries, melons, grapes, etc. contains about the same.
+One cup of berries, melons, grapes, etc., contains about the same.

 These foods are free to eat all day long.
 Other fruits, nuts, and seeds are limited to just certain periods of time during the day.

 One additional rule to note is while on this diet, you should not mix fruit within 90 minutes.
-So essentially, if you eat two apples, you should wait ninety minutes before eating another piece of fruit.
+So essentially, if you eat two apples, you should wait ninety minutes before eating another fruit.

 The Issues With Fructose

 First, let’s talk about the issues that occur with fructose.
 We’ve probably all heard about how we need to avoid high fructose corn syrup, which is often found in soda and other ‘junk’ foods.